 He is a three-time alumnus of Central City Opera’s Bonfils-Stanton Young Artist Program.
 Highlights of his performances in Central City include The Elder Son in Benjamin Britten’s The Prodigal Son, Marquis D’Obigny in La Traviata, the trio baritone in Bernstein’s Trouble in Tahiti, and a recital in the Teller House recital series.
 He has also participated in the young artist programs of Toledo Opera, Opera Saratoga, and the Seagle Music Colony.

-Musical theater and operetta are a significant part of his budding career.
+Musical theater and operetta are also a significant part of his career.
 He has been seen in entertaining roles such as The Major General in The Pirates of Penzance, Ko-Ko in The Mikado, The Usher in Trial By Jury, The Backwoodsman in Show Boat, Mr. Jones in Street Scene, Max Detweiler (cover) in The Sound of Music and Horace Vandergelder in Hello, Dolly!
-Operatic highlights include Il Conte in Le Nozze di Figaro, Don Alfonso in Così Fan Tutte, Papageno in Die Zauberflöte and Friedrich Bhaer in Little Women.

 Nicholas is a graduate of the University of Michigan and the University of Cincinnati College-Conservatory of Music.
-He has been distinguished as an award winner from the Opera Guild of Dayton, FAVA’s Grand Concours de Chant, Central City Opera (Outstanding Apprentice and Garwood Memorial Awards), and the Ohio and Wisconsin Districts of the Metropolitan Opera National Council Auditions.
-He grew up in Pontiac, Michigan, where he fell in love with music at a young age.
+He is a three-time District Winner of the Metropolitan Opera National Council Auditions, and was named the 1st Place winner of the Opera Birmingham Competition.
+He has also been distinguished as an award winner from the Opera Guild of Dayton, FAVA’s Grand Concours de Chant, Central City Opera, and as a finalist in the Luminarts Competition.
+He grew up in Pontiac, Michigan, and currently resides in Chicago, Illinois.